 In recent years, there has been a mass exodus of Americans from major cities moving to regions with lower living costs due to relatively new remote work arrangements.
-And new Census data shows that this trend continues to grow – analysts at Goldman Sachs even found that less urban counties are experiencing faster house price appreciation, compared to pre-pandemic levels.

-Keeping the above in mind, we wanted to find the most charming US towns and cities to live in!
+Considering the above, we wanted to find the most charming US towns and cities to live in!
 To achieve this, we compared 161 small US locations across 22 relative indicators.
-Read on to find out the five most charming towns across America!

 Which small towns make up our top five?